Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 The internals are better, with several tweaks and improvements, but they are essentially identical to Suunto’s other key watch release this year—the Race 2.
 There lies the dilemma: Do the price bumps from Race 2 and Vertical 1 to Vertical 2 justify the modest and perhaps unwanted improvements?

 All my work here is independent of the brands; although I receive media loaners, there is no financial payment.
-I’ve covered sports and outdoor tech for over a decade on this site, including every Suunto model since the Ambit 3.
+I’ve covered sports and outdoor tech on this site for over a decade, including every Suunto model since the Ambit 3.
 To support the work here, buy from an affiliated link or become a supporter.
 Thank you

 AMOLED clarity and 65 hours of GNSS recording